NCAR/HPC-Docs/docs/pbs/index.md

 server name, so you do not need to append a server to the job ID you specify in your dependency argument.

-Here is an example of a workflow that ran a simulation on Cheyenne (NSF NCAR's previous supercomputer) and, if successful, then ran a post-processing job on Casper.
-Thanks to peer scheduling, these jobs could be submitted from either Cheyenne or Casper login nodes.
+Here is an example of a workflow that runs a simulation on Derecho (NSF NCAR's previous supercomputer) and, if successful, then ran a post-processing job on Casper.
+Thanks to peer scheduling, these jobs could be submitted from either Derecho or Casper login nodes.

 === "bash"
     ```bash
-    JID=$(qsub -q economy@chadmin1.ib0.cheyenne.ucar.edu run_model.pbs)
+    JID=$(qsub -q main@desched1 run_model.pbs)
     qsub -q casper@casper-pbs -W depend=afterok:$JID run_postprocess.pbs
     ```
 === "tcsh"
     ```tcsh
-    set JID=`qsub -q economy@chadmin1.ib0.cheyenne.ucar.edu run_model.pbs`
+    set JID=`qsub -q main@desched1 run_model.pbs`
     qsub -q casper@casper-pbs -W depend=afterok:$JID run_postprocess.pbs
     ```